dortania/OpenCore-Install-Guide/macos-limits.md

 * SSE4.2 is required for macOS 10.14 and newer
   * SSE4.1 CPUs are supported with [telemetrap.kext](https://forums.macrumors.com/threads/mp3-1-others-sse-4-2-emulation-to-enable-amd-metal-driver.2206682/post-28447707)
   * Newer AMD drivers also require SSE4.2 for Metal support.
 To resolve this, see here: [MouSSE: SSE4.2 emulation](https://forums.macrumors.com/threads/mp3-1-others-sse-4-2-emulation-to-enable-amd-metal-driver.2206682/)
+* AVX2 is required for macOS 13 and newer
+  * Use [CryptexFixup](https://github.com/acidanthera/CryptexFixup) to install on older hardware which meets the requirements for 10.14 and up.

 Firmware Requirements: